 Keens Steakhouse is another New York Icon.
 The 130year old Historic Steakhouse is something from another Era but the steaks are up there with anything the city has to offer.

-Have I missed Something out?
+Have we missed Something out?
 There are so many food options in New York and so many different tastes I’m sure lots of you will have something to add?
-Did I miss your favourite off my list?
-Feel free to drop me a comment below and we will look into it next time were there!
+Did We miss your favorite off my list?
+Feel free to drop me a comment below and we will look into it next time we’re there!